CLIxIndia-Dev/qbank-lite/docs/logging_.md

 form data (optional):
   - name.
 Name for identifying the `LogEntry`.
   - description.
 Description for your `LogEntry.
   - genusTypeId.
 If you want to type it.
+It should be in the expected OSID format of something like `log-entry-genus%3A<some label you want>%40ODL.MIT.EDU`, or more generically `namespace%3Aidentifier%40authority`.
+If you just pass in a differently-formatted string, the output may not be what you expected.
   - data (required).
 The JSON or text blob of data you want to save.

 returns: